camxchodxvid/SkyStatus/README.md

 ## Deployment

-The application is deployed and can be accessed at: [WeatherPulse Live Site](https://weatherpulse.onrender.com/)
+The application is deployed and can be accessed at: [SkyStatus Live Site](https://skystatus.onrender.com/)

 ## Installation and Usage